mmanchee/PizzaParlor/README.md

 ## Setup/Installation Requirements
+* Download option

-* Download files from GitHub repository
+  * Download files from GitHub repository by click Code and Download Zip
-* Place all files in a single directory
+  * Extract files into a single directory
-* Open index.html in browser of choice
+  * Open index.html in the browser of choice
-* Have for with Pig Dice
+  * Have fun with Plaza Pizza Parlor!

+* Cloning options
+  * For cloning please use the following GitHub [tutorial](https://docs.github.com/en/enterprise/2.16/user/github/creating-cloning-and-archiving-repositories/cloning-a-repository)

 ## Known Bugs

-## Support and contact details
+ No known bugs in this project

 ## Technologies Used

+This project uses constructors in Javascript

 * HTML
 * CSS